I’ve done both types of trips and I’ve got to say, I always prefer to be gone for an entire semester and here’s why.

 You’ll get a taste of what I’m talking about as an International Language Programs (ILP) volunteer.
 You get the chance to live abroad like a local for an entire semester, but also get vacation time to visit other cities and other countries so it’s really the best of both worlds.

-It’s fun playing tourist, seeing the classic sites like the Roman Coliseum or the beaches in Bali; but then you get to come home to your host family or apartment in Russia, Lithuania, Thailand or China (or ILP’s other countries)…it’s the best!
+It’s fun playing tourist, seeing the classic sites like the Roman Coliseum or the beaches in Bali; but then you get to come home to your host family or apartment in Russia, Lithuania, Thailand or somewhere else (or ILP’s other countries)…it’s the best!
+When I came back from one of my long vacations, I was so happy to be back "home" .... back home in Russia!
+By the time I left, I felt like I was leaving such a big part of me there, because that city and that country truly felt like home to me.
+I just don't get that same attachment when I'm visiting for a short time.

 It was so sad for me to walk past my cute fruit lady my last week; I knew I didn’t have enough time to get a full bag and eat it before I had to say goodbye and leave China.